 Section 4.
 The PD zoning adopted by this ordinance shall be valid for 5 years from the effective date of this ordinance.
 The City Commission may grant a 2-year extension upon good cause shown if a request is filed in writing to the Clerk of the Commission prior to the expiration date.
-If the owner/developer fails to obtain final development plan approval prior to expiration of the aforesaid time periods, the PD zoning adopted by this ordinance shall become null and void and the City may designate other appropriate land use and zoning consistent with the Comprehensive Plan.
-If the owner/developer obtains final development plan approval prior to expiration of the aforesaid time periods, the owner/developer shall then obtain a building permit within 2 years of final development plan approval and the PD zoning adopted by this ordinance shall remain valid throughout the duration of the active building permit.
-However, if the owner/developer fails to
+If the owner/developer fails to obtain final development plan approval prior to expiration of the aforesaid time periods, the PD zoning adopted by this ordinance shall become null and void and 1 the City may designate other appropriate land use and zoning consistent with the Comprehensive 2 Plan.
+If the owner/developer obtains final development plan approval prior to expiration of the 3 aforesaid time periods, the owner/developer shall then obtain a building permit within 2 years of 4 final development plan approval and the PD zoning adopted by this ordinance shall remain valid 5 throughout the duration of the active building permit.
+However, if the owner/developer fails to 6 obtain a building permit within 2 years of final development plan approval or if the issued building 7 permit expires and the 5-year period (7 years if a 2-year extension was received) from the effective 8 date of this ordinance has elapsed, the PD zoning adopted by this ordinance shall become null and 9 void and the City may designate other appropriate land use and zoning consistent with the 10 11 Comprehensive Plan.

-Petition No. PB-12-125 PDA

-CODE: Words underlined are additions made after first reading.

-1 obtain a building permit within 2 years of final development plan approval or if the issued building 2 permit expires and the 5-year period (7 years if a 2-year extension was received) from the effective 3 date of this ordinance has elapsed, the PD zoning adopted by this ordinance shall become null and 4 void and the City may designate other appropriate land use and zoning consistent with the 5 Comprehensive Plan.

-- Section 5.
+Section 5.
 Any person who violates any provision of this ordinance shall be deemed guilty of a municipal ordinance violation and shall be subject to fine or imprisonment as provided by Section 1-9 of the Gainesville Code of Ordinances.
-Each day a violation occurs or continues, regardless of whether such violation is ultimately abated or corrected, shall constitute a separate offense. - Section 6.
+Each day a violation occurs or continues, regardless of whether such violation is ultimately abated or corrected, shall constitute a separate offense.

+Section 6.
 If it is determined by the City Manager that a violation of this ordinance exists, the City Manager may issue and deliver an order to cease and desist from such violation in order to correct a violation, to preclude occupancy of the affected building or area, or to vacate the premises.
-The City Manager, through the City Attorney, may seek an injunction in a court of competent jurisdiction and seek any other remedy available at law. - Section 7.
-The City Manager or designee is authorized and directed to make the necessary changes to the Zoning Map Atlas to comply with this ordinance. - Section 8.
-If any word, phrase, clause, paragraph, section or provision of this ordinance or the application hereof to any person or circumstance is held invalid or unconstitutional, such finding shall not affect the other provisions or applications of this ordinance that can be given effect without the invalid or unconstitutional provision or application, and to this end the provisions of this ordinance are declared severable.
+The City Manager, through the City Attorney, may seek an injunction in a court of competent jurisdiction and seek any other remedy available at law.

-ALTERNATIVE "A" - DRAFT